rusic/documentation/templating/less.md

 ### Font Swatch Variables

-Font swatches are extensive in the Editor theme engine.
+Font swatches are extensive in the Editor template engine.
 A font swatch contains nine fonts, each with properties such as colour, size, line height, etc. Within the Editor, we match a swatch to specific tags.
 For example, font-swatch1 refers to the H1 tag within the editor.
 See below for details.

 {% highlight css %}
 /* Font Swatch Variables related to the colour swatches within the editor */